 - Pseudoaneurism in the inferior gluteal artery near the sciatic nerve

-It’s important to rule out other, more common causes of sciatica, such as:
+An X-ray or MRI does not diagnose piriformis syndrome but can rule out other, more common causes of sciatica, such as:

-- Herniated spinal disc
+- Herniated spinal discs

 - Fibrous adhesions of other muscles in the area surrounding the sciatic nerve